 Images and video present real challenges when you're designing responsive websites.
 Not only will you need to think about how these potentially large files display on small mobile devices, but you'll also need to consider how long users on slow connections will have to wait for multimedia to download.
 In this lesson, you'll learn an array of strategies for making sure photos aren't slowing down your responsive sites.
 The lesson will talk about compressing images to reduce file size while maintaining image quality, building a cache file to make photos download more quickly for users on return visits, and managing image downloads with jQuery widgets.
 You'll also learn what video hosts work best when designing responsive sites.

 Wouldn't it be nice if you could create or acquire images for the web that were infinitely scalable, small in size, and showed no degradation in quality no matter what size they were viewed at?
 In fact, you can!
 The SVG (Scalable Vector Graphics) format allows images to be displayed at any size without loss of resolution.
-SVG is not an appropriate format for photos (that's why Lesson 7 covers how to work with JPEG photos).
-But SVG format is perfect for icons, logos, backgrounds, maps, illustrations—pretty much any artwork other than photos.
+SVG is not an appropriate format for photos, but is perfect for icons, logos, backgrounds, maps, illustrations—pretty much any artwork other than photos.
 In this lesson, you will learn to create and embed SVG images, and scale them responsively.

 When users visit your website, you often want to collect something from them, be it contact information, a location, or order details.
 To accomplish any of those things, you need forms.
 Mobile and laptop/desktop users have very different requirements when it comes to accessible, inviting forms.
 In this lesson, you'll learn to recognize and appreciate those highly differing needs, and to design forms that are inviting and accessible in any environment.
 You'll learn how to use HTML5 input types to make forms easier to fill out in mobile environments, and then once again use media queries to customize the look and feel of your form depending on the viewport.
 The best part is, you can do all of this without any complicated scripting!